shubamsharma/EFK-Stack-Demo/README.md

 # EFK-Stack-Demo
-Elasticsearch, Fluentd and Kibana (EFK) Dema on Ubuntu installed on VirtualBox
+Elasticsearch, Fluentd and Kibana (EFK) Demo on Ubuntu installed on VirtualBox

 ### OS Requirement